Turn Executive Communications Into Action

 EVERYWOW

-Most teams are told to move faster, record faster, publish faster.
+Most communication teams are told to move faster, record faster, publish faster – and, of course, more, more, more.
 I think that pressure is one of the main reasons executive communication loses trust.

-The problem is usually not the camera.
-It is what happened before the camera turned on.
+The problem is what happened before the camera turned on.

 Design the container so the communication still works when the wording changes late.